 Slow, manual purchase order (PO) approval cycles stall purchasing and force people to improvise.
 These quick workarounds become maverick spending, eroding negotiating power and disrupting forecasts.

-Companies that successfully weather this critical growth phase follow three fundamental principles:
+Companies that successfully weather this critical growth phase tend to follow three fundamental principles.

-Automation simplifies routine tasks like purchase orders, invoice processing, and compliance checks.
-AI-based systems can reduce manual effort by up to 50%.
+Proactive automation.
+Automation simplifies routine tasks like purchase orders, invoice processing, and compliance checks — reducing manual effort substantially in the process.

 Fluenta One is a system that doesn't force unique processes into a generic template but adapts to each company's specific needs.

-Custom Solution for Every Company: Fluenta One isn't a boxed solution.
+A custom solution for every company.
+Fluenta One isn't a boxed solution.
 Every implementation is unique, tailored to the organization's specific needs.
 Thanks to low-code architecture, no custom development is needed – the system can be quickly configured to requirements.

 Static solutions eventually limit growth, becoming barriers to a company's own success.
 Dynamic, adaptive systems like Fluenta One enable seamless development.